mhsnrafi/auth-product-api-django/README.md

-Here is the **README.md** file for your project, including all the necessary details, instructions for running it using Docker, listing all API endpoints, and Postman collection usage:
+Here’s an updated **README.md** that includes instructions for setting up Swagger and ReDoc API documentation using `drf-yasg`, in addition to the previous content:

 ---

-# **Django REST Authentication and Product API with JWT and Docker**
+# **Django REST Authentication and Product API with JWT, Docker, and Swagger**

 This project is a Django REST API built using Django Rest Framework (DRF) and Simple JWT for token-based authentication.
 The API includes features for user registration, login, password management, and product selection.
 It leverages Docker for containerization and PostgreSQL as the database.
+Swagger and ReDoc are used for auto-generated API documentation.

 ## **Features**